I like jam!

 So, the first problem, the corrupted TOC.
 A CD drive that isn't multi-session compatible won't be affected, but these are few and far between, and are unlikely to support digital audio extraction.
 However, readers of a certain age may remember that this could be defeated by judicious use of a marker pen.
 Specifically, a green CD-R marker was used to obliterate part of the outer TOC (the second session).
 Once this is done, the drive will read the first session, which is that used by a normal CD player.

-So far so good.
-Now on to the second problem.
-The disc was deliberately corrupted so as to introduce sync errors into the stream of data coming off the disc.
 As a result, when you attempt to rip the disc with Exact Audio Copy, even though it can now read the TOC, the result is each track containing only 5 seconds of silence.

 I'm in the process of re-ripping most of my CDs to FLAC (lossless) format.
 Although I challenge anyone to hear any difference between a lossless file and an MP3 encoded with LAME using the -V0 setting, there are valid reasons for keeping the master archive in FLAC.
 It's lossless, end of.
 Basically you can make a lossy file (whether MP3, AAC, Vorbis or some new format that hasn't been invented yet) from the FLAC and it's a first-generation encode.
 So I needed to re-rip the Celine Dion album, this time to FLAC.